Hermetia Illucens: A Natural Antimicrobial Powerhouse

 How Hermetia Illucens Antimicrobial Substances Work

-Insects, including Hermetia illucens, rely on a well-developed innate immune system.
+Insects, including Hermetia Illucens, rely on a well-developed innate immune system.
 This system, comprising cellular and humoral defenses, produces antimicrobial peptides (AMPs) in response to pathogen invasion.

 These peptides are secreted into the insect’s hemolymph (the equivalent of blood in insects) and act directly on harmful microorganisms by disrupting their cell membranes or interfering with their metabolic processes.

-The study on Hermetia illucens larvae revealed that when the larvae were exposed to pathogens, their antimicrobial activity increased significantly.
+The study on Hermetia Illucens larvae revealed that when the larvae were exposed to pathogens, their antimicrobial activity increased significantly.

 This immune response led to the production of AMPs and other antimicrobial substances, which were then extracted and tested for efficacy against various microorganisms.